This Cranberry Sauce recipe is so incredibly easy to make with just 4 ingredients and the taste is so much better than

-When selecting cranberries, buy 1 or 2 pound packages that have full, unbroken berries that are bright pink or red in color.
-Fresh cranberries will last up to 4 weeks in the refrigerator and they can be frozen up to a year as long as they are sealed in an airtight bag.
+Fresh cranberries will last up to 4 weeks in the refrigerator and they can be frozen for up to a year as long as they are sealed in an airtight bag.

-Leftover cranberry sauce is perfect to top ice cream, cheesecake or sponge cake.
-It’s great on with leftover turkey on sandwiches or layer it into Overnight Refrigerator Oatmeal or on top of french toast or homemade waffles or pancakes.
-It’s also great with this no-bake cranberry pie, the possibilities are endless!
+Leftover cranberry sauce is perfect for topping ice cream, cheesecake, or sponge cake.
+It’s great on leftover turkey sandwiches or layer it into overnight refrigerator oatmeal or on top of french toast or homemade waffles or pancakes.